Switchback Travel (Jason Hummel)

 Waterproofing: 2L Helly Tech Performance

-What we like: Just-right warmth, stretchy and comfortable fit, and a great price.
+What we like: Just-right warmth, stretchy and comfortable fit, and great price.

-What we don’t: Bibs are prone to showing wear over time.
+What we don’t: Prone to showing wear over time.

-In terms of movement, the Legendary Insulated incorporates a mechanical stretch fabric that offers extra "give," which is great for both walking through the lot and downhill travel.
-The regular fit has less of a laid-back “freeride” feel than many bibs (including Helly's Powderqueen above), which will be great news for some but results in a less accommodating fit for women with curves.
+In terms of movement, the Legendary Insulated incorporates mechanical stretch that offers extra "give," which is great for both walking through the lot and downhill travel.
+The regular fit has less of a laid-back freeride feel than many bibs (including the brand's own Powderqueen above), which will be great news for some but results in a less accommodating fit for women with curves.
 What’s more, the relatively thin materials and price-conscious build aren’t quite up to par with offerings like the Flylow Sphynx, and the bibs will likely show more wear over time.
 But the Legendary Insulated costs a lot less than many alternatives, and its blend of comfort, price, and performance earns it a spot on our list.

 See the Helly Hansen Legendary Insulated Bib